-Financial intermediation business entails bank to identify, measure, control, monitor and report risks in an effective manner.
+The business of financial intermediation undertaken by the Bank requires it to identify, measure, control, monitor and report risks in an effective manner.
 The key components of the risk management at the Bank rely on risk governance architecture, comprehensive processes and internal control mechanism based on approved policies and guidelines.
 The risk management system is overseen by Board of Directors, with Integrated Risk Management Committee (IRMC), a board level sub-committee entrusted with the overall responsibility of ensuring that adequate structures, policies and procedures are in place for effective monitoring and control.
-IRMC is supported by three separate Executive level Committees viz, Credit Risk Management Committee (CRMC), Asset-Liability Management Committee (ALCO)/ Market Risk Management Committee and Operational Risk Management Committee (ORMC) to ensure effective management of credit, market and operational risks respectively.
+IRMC is supported by three separate Executive level Committees viz, Credit Risk Management Committee (CRMC), Asset-Liability Management Committee (ALCO) and Operational Risk Management Committee (ORMC) to ensure effective management of credit, market and operational risks respectively.
 The committees are assisted by risk management support groups for credit, operational, market and liquidity risks.